-In addition to printed and online prose documentation, online man pages describe aspects of TMF.
+In addition to printed and online documentation, several online man pages describe aspects of TMF.
+Each man page includes a general description of one or more commands, system calls, or other topics, and provides usage details (command syntax, parameters, and so on).
 Man pages exist for the user commands, devices (special files), file formats, miscellaneous topics, and administration commands.
+Man page section identifiers appear in parentheses after man page names, as follows: